 The implementation is currently being tested but it looks promising so far.
 If no issues are discovered during tests, it may find its way into Firefox Nightly quickly and from there on all the way down to the stable version of the browser.

-Update: It appears that Adobe has fixed the bug as well in Flash Player 15 which you can see on this page.
+Update: It appears that Adobe has fixed the bug as well in Flash Player 15.

 Firefox will now retain focus when Flash Player processes are launched (3223393)